pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 | 2-8   | Do Gentleman                            |
 | 9-24  | Do Gentleman if you want to play safely |

+> Important note for shopping: **always buy items in the order that they are listed in this guide**.
+Doing so is both the fastest way to buy the items and sets up our inventory in the correct order.

 Shopping:
 - Buy:
 	- 6 Repels